gpr-opthyprms

 -r, --rcond NUMBER

 Rank condition for SVD.
-Used value must be carefully tested.
+The chosen value must be carefully tested.
 Calculation at computer precision is requested with -1 (not recommended).

 (Default: 1e-06)